 - Successful completion of all rotations.
 Successful completion of each rotation will be determined by the preceptor for that rotation and by the Internship Director.
 It will be based on attendance and the learning accomplished in that rotation.
 In the case of rotations with multiple preceptors, a joint decision by all the preceptors will be made.
 Successful completion will also depend upon:

 - Satisfactory and timely completion of assignments, projects, case studies, or any other assigned task(s).

 - An evaluation form completed for rotations, signed by the preceptor, intern and the Internship Director.
 Preceptors will determine if the intern has passed a rotation or needs to repeat a rotation.
 If an intern is required to extend or repeat a rotation, it will be done at the convenience of the preceptor(s).
-Furthermore, due to challenging circumstances securing sites and preceptors, the original schedule may need modifying, with alternative sites being used.
+Furthermore, due to challenging circumstances securing sites and preceptors, the original schedule may be modified, with alternative sites/experiences utilized.
 Successful completion is based on passing every rotation.
 Repetition of rotations may result in a delay in graduation from the program.

-- All interns will prepare and present case studies during the course of the internship.
-The oral presentation will be evaluated by the Internship Director, staff and peers.
+- All interns will prepare and present track-specific case studies during the course of the internship.
+A case study oral presentation will be evaluated by DI team member(s), any preceptors in attendance, and peers.
 The written report will be reviewed by preceptors and staff, and evaluated by the Internship Director.

 - Successful completion of clinical staff relief, food service theme meal, and community project(s) as determined by preceptors(s) and Internship Director.

 - Involvement at internship classes and additional experiences, and successful completion of any quizzes and exams given.